umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Upgrade-Umbraco-Cloud-Plan/index.md

 - When you upgrade from the Starter plan to the Standard plan, the price will increase from €30 a month to €185.

-- With the standard plan you will get a development environment for no additional cost and it is possible to add a staging environment for €50.
+- With the Standard plan you will get a Development environment for no additional cost and it is possible to add a Staging environment for €50.

 - The Professional plan costs €500 per month and you get both a development and a staging environment for free.